Michael-S/tempest/README.md

 - [tinygo](https://tinygo.org/)
   - If the build complains about missing `wasm-opt`, you may also need to install the `binaryen` package.
+  - The default `tinygo` version `0.28.1` crashed while compiling the project.
+In order to make it work, I had to download the source, build a copy, and use that.
+I compiled it and copied the compiled `tinygo` executable over the original in `/usr/local/lib/tinygo/bin`.
 - Standard C development tools (make, a C compiler, etc).
 - The `bpf_asm` command, included in the linux kernel source tree.
 - capnp (command line tool) version 0.8 or later.